 I encourage you to seek a licensed skin care professionals help in looking for the products that will help you achieve the results you need.
 There is a lot of misinformation about skin and how to change it and the time frame truly required to create substantial and visible change in the skin.
 A skin care professional can be a huge help in decoding the rhetoric and getting to the bottom line so you can spend your dollars on products that work and work well!
 It’s what we’re trained to do and we absolutely LOVE helping our clients achieve visible and real results with the products we recommend.
 There is always new information becoming available on how the skin works and what the most effective ways to achieve change are and I, like many in my field, love learning how best to help our clients with their skin care goals!
-This can require great deal of continuing education as well as sifting through and vetting all the new information that comes out.
+This can require great deal of continuing education as well as sifting through and vetting all the new information and products that come out.

 If you desire products that are natural or organic or vegan it's even more important to know what's in those products.
 If you're allergic to a particular substance you need to know how to tell if it's in a product.
 Reading labels can be like taking high school science class all over again.
 There are a lot of ingredients in skin care products that are ‘feel good’ ingredients rather than agents of change and it’s important to know which is which.